-Make Richmond, BC, a city with a one of the highest proportions of plug-in electric vehicles in Canada.
+1. Make Richmond BC a city with a one of the highest proportions of plug-in electric vehicles in Canada.

-Lobby governments to provide incentives for electric vehicle ownership, home charger installation, low electricity rates for home charging in off peak hours, preferential parking and use of HOV lanes.
+3. Lobby governments to continue providing incentives for electric vehicle ownership, to require the installation of charging in existing multi-family residential buildings and to lower electricity rates for home charging in off peak hours.

-The government should reinstate the subsidy for home charger installation and implement lower electricity rates for home charging in off peak hours instead of the existing higher rates for exceeding the electrical consumption of a normal household.
+1. The government should implement lower electricity rates for home charging in off peak hours instead of the existing higher rates for exceeding the electrical consumption of a normal household.

 2. The government should provide access for electric vehicles with the HOV sticker to the early boarding lanes at ferry terminals.